tolitius/psql-vault/README.md

           "password": "CHANGE-ME-root-pass"}}
 ```

-to something a lot more involved:
+or something a lot more involved:

 ```json
 {"root": {"username": "postgres",